-Urban Armor is an artwork consisting of a series of playful electronic wearables for women which investigate the ways women experience public space.
+Urban Armor is an artwork started by Kathleen McDermott, consisting of a series of playful electronic wearables which investigate the relationship between technology, the body, and personal and public space.

 In the future, the project aims to collaborate with different women and women’s groups to help address their unique experiences of public space.
 Please contact

 firstname.lastname@example.org if you would like further information, or to get involved.